Dessert Dish: Delighting in Millefoglie in Western Tuscany

-Chef Deborah Corsi, who leads a cooking class during our new 4-night trip “Tuscany’s Left Bank: Bolgheri and Supertuscan Wines,” has her own take on this dessert.
-She likes to top the crunchy layered dessert with homemade ice cream, and rather than put the seasonal fruit, such as strawberries, on top as a garnish, she uses them as edible decorations on the plate.
-But before you try this delectable dish, start with some true Tuscan dishes, like Chef Corsi’s chickpea soup and seafood tagliolini.
+Chef Deborah Corsi, who leads a cooking class during our fabulous cooking vacation Truly Tuscany: Wine Tasting Tour of Western Tuscny, has her own take on this dessert.
+She likes to top the crunchy layered dessert with homemade ice cream.
+You can put the seasonal fruit, such as strawberries, either inside the layers, on top as a garnish, or as edible decorations on the plate.

 What is your favorite millefoglie — or millefeuille — dessert?

 Learn more about our Tuscany cooking vacations, including: